Travel and transport – getting around in Spain

 - On autovias (dual carriage ways), the limit is 100kph (62mph)

-Spain has strict drink driving laws.
-Their testing equipment allows only 0.5 milligrams of alcohol per millilitre of blood – which is stricter than in the UK, for example, where the limit is 0.8mg/l.
+Drink driving or driving under the influence of drugs are serious infractions and can result in prison sentences if a third party is injured.
+Testing equipment allows only 0.5 milligrams of alcohol per millilitre of blood – which is stricter than in the UK, for example, where the limit is 0.8mg/l.
 New drivers are effectively forbidden to drink and drive, with a very low 0.1 mg/l limit.
+Soon professional drivers will have to install alcohol interlocks in vehicles.
+These prevent driving if the driver is over the alcohol limit.

 Using a handheld mobile phone whilst behind the wheel of a vehicle is illegal; ‘behind the wheel’ includes stationary at the side of the road.
 Only true hands free systems where the speaker is not attached to the ear are allowed.
 You will see many locals ignoring this law, but the police are becoming increasingly vigilant.